-Signs and causes of cerebral palsy in a child, methods of treatment of cerebral palsy.
+Signs and causes of cerebral palsy in a child, methods of treating cerebral palsy.
 Cerebral palsy - causes, symptoms, treatment The most common form of cerebral palsy is

 2.3.